sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 SCIM (System for Cross-domain Identity Management) is a standard for provisioning and deprovisioning users and groups in an organization.
 IdPs (identity providers) like Okta, OneLogin, and Azure Active Directory support provisioning users through SCIM.

-Sourcegraph supports SCIM 2.0 for provisioning and de-provisioning _users_, with _group_ sync support coming in a future release.
+Sourcegraph supports SCIM 2.0 for provisioning and de-provisioning _users_,.

 You can use any IdP that supports SCIM, but we’ve only tested the endpoint with Okta and Azure Active Directory.